Sleep Training System™

 Week Five | Managing Anxiety

 This week learn how to comprehensively manage anxiety that often accompanies and contributes to insomnia.
-Use effective methods to recognize and proactively address the negative thought patterns that underlie and perpetuate anxiety.
-By constructively reframing such recurring negative thoughts, you will not only sleep better, you will have a much healthier and more realistic outlook on life.
+Use effective cognitive methods to recognize and proactively address the negative thought patterns that underlie and perpetuate anxiety.
+By constructively reframing such recurring negative thoughts, you will not only sleep better, but have a much healthier and more realistic outlook on life.